VadymMakohon/Space_Invaders/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within ADVENTURE_GAME, please send an email to vadymakohon@gmail.com.
+If you discover a security vulnerability within Space Invaders, please send an email to vadymakohon@gmail.com.
 All security vulnerabilities will be promptly addressed.

 We strive to provide timely updates on the status of reported vulnerabilities and will keep you informed throughout the process.
 Once a vulnerability report is received, we will acknowledge receipt of the report and investigate its validity and severity.